-School of Social Work & Human Services
+School of Social Work & Behavioral Health

 When people have problems, are you the one they turn to?
 Are you a concerned listener and willing to help?
 If this sounds like you, Social Work or Counseling Psychology may be a great career choice for you!
-As a matter of fact, KCU’s School of Social Work & Human Services mission is to prepare students for careers as Christian human service professionals.
+As a matter of fact, KCU’s School of Social Work & Behavioral Health mission is to prepare students for careers as Christian human service professionals.
 Graduates of our School are well prepared for practice as entry level workers in social service agencies as well as for graduate education or graduate school in their chosen field.

 Bachelor of Science, Counseling Psychology